 - If you are a smoker and have a tendency for nosebleeds, it is best to quit the habit at the earliest.
 Smoking irritates the nasal mucosa and makes it more vulnerable to damage.
-Keep yourself protected from secondhand smoke as well.
+Protect yourself from secondhand smoke as well.

-Saline water is a safe, easy, and nontoxic solution in this regard, as it can help hydrate and soothe the sensitive mucous membranes without triggering any severe side-effects.
+Saline water is a safe, easy, and non-toxic solution in this regard, as it can help hydrate and soothe the sensitive mucous membranes without triggering any severe side effects.
+(5)

-Saline water can be an effective intervention for the management of recurrent anterior epistaxis.
-The fact that saline water is not associated with any harmful side-effects makes this intervention worth a try.
+Saline water can be tried for the management of recurrent anterior epistaxis, especially because saline water is not associated with any harmful side effects.

 Nosebleeds in Children

-- Vigorously scratching or picking of the nose can damage the nasal membranes.
+- Vigorously scratching or picking the nose can damage the nasal membranes.

 - Shoving objects inside the nose can result in injury and is especially observed in toddlers.

-- Long-term struggle with allergic rhinitis can also hamper the delicate inner lining of your child’s nose.
+- A long-term struggle with allergic rhinitis can also hamper the delicate inner lining of a child’s nose.

-The first line of treatment for nosebleeds in children is the same as for adults.
+- The first line of treatment for nosebleeds in children is the same as that for adults.